- Can ABCpdf convert my Microsoft Office documents to PDF?

 Open the properties for Certificate Path Validation and select the Network Retrieval tab.

-- Why isn't my COM or Classic ASP installation working with ABCpdf?
+- Why is my COM or Classic ASP installation not working with ABCpdf?

 -